 Assign a numerical value to it and add the previous ones too…

-What do you end up with?
-An absolutely crazy high number.
-If the 1 equalled 1 smile, the result n terms of what New Orleans meant for me from an emotional perspective was one of the biggest feelings of liberation, happiness and satisfaction of my life.
-Welcome to New Orleans, where the motto is "let the good times rule".
+What do you end up with? a crazy high number.
+If the 1 equalled 1 smile, the result in terms of what New Orleans meant for me from an emotional perspective was one of the biggest feelings of liberation, happiness and satisfaction of my life.
+Welcome to New Orleans, where the motto is “let the good times rule”.

 Well, let me put you at ease… It wasn’t at all.

 If you’ve never been to New Orleans, you may recognise its French Quarter, one of the oldest parts of the city.
 It’s known as such thanks to its colonial homes with those gorgeous, spacious balconies.
 They are generally 2 storeys high and they have their balconies to thank for the air that comes into the house, don’t forget New Orleans is right by the gulf and it’s also where the Mississippi ends, making it and awfully hot and humid place in the summer.

 But anyway, let’s go back to history, something that’s important to do if we want to understand New Orleans’ character (and that of Louisiana’s too).
 If you grab a map and look at where the state is, you can clearly see how exposed the city is and its value from a strategic point of view in the past.
 In fact, Louisiana has gone “from hand to hand” like a lady of the night, through many hands, including those of Spain.